How to Find Your GMAT Motivation

 Invest in Yourself

-So often, we think of investments as equities or property or businesses.
+Often, we think of investments as equities, property, or businesses.
 However, one of the best investments you can make is in yourself.

 We already discussed how studying for the GMAT will help you improve your verbal and quant skills.
 However, the primary goal in scoring high on the GMAT is to gain acceptance to a top business school, so that you can land a great job and ultimately have greater earning power throughout your career.

-According to the annual US News survey, the average starting MBA salary (with bonus) among the top 132 full-time MBA programs is $101,034, about $40,000 higher than the salary of a graduate with a bachelor’s degree in business.
+According to the annual US News survey, the average starting MBA salary (with bonus) among the top 132 full-time MBA programs for 2023 graduates was $101,034, about $40,000 higher than the salary of a graduate with a bachelor’s degree in business.
 Even if we assume that your salary does not increase throughout a 30-year career (which is unlikely), that starting salary translates to roughly $1.2 million more in earnings, on average, with a top-130 MBA than without.

-The disparities are even more significant when considering starting salaries for graduates from the top-10 full-time MBA programs.
-The average starting salary (with bonus) was $172,265, so over 30 years, you’re looking at an extra $3.2 million in earnings.
-Divide this 3.2 million by the 400 hours you spent preparing for the GMAT, and you’ll find that you “earned” $8,000 per study hour.
+The disparities are even more significant when considering starting salaries for graduates from the top 10 full-time MBA programs.
+The average starting salary (with bonus) was $172,265.
+So, you’re looking at an extra $3.2 million in earnings over 30 years.
+To see the return on investment, divide $3.2 million by the 400 hours you spent preparing for the GMAT.
+You’ll find that you “earned” $8,000 per study hour.

-Another thing to remember is that, while the average cost of an MBA is around $65,000, not all MBA students end up paying the full cost (or any cost) for an MBA.
+Keep in mind that, while the average cost of an MBA is around $65,000, not all MBA students pay the full cost (or any cost) for an MBA.
 Business schools offer various scholarships, which often come with the price tag of a high GMAT score.
-So, the next time you groan at the thought of sitting down to study for the GMAT, really think about the proverbial pot of gold at the end of the rainbow: high GMAT score = acceptance to a great (maybe free) school = great job = great salary.
+So, the next time you groan at the thought of sitting down to study, think about the proverbial pot of gold at the end of the rainbow: high GMAT score = acceptance to a great (maybe free) school = great job = great salary.

 KEY FACT: